 6. After a couple more minutes take another peek.
 If you’re happy with the blackening, go ahead and get ready for the last step.
 If you’re blackening a bunch of chicken, just keep repeating the process, setting each blackened piece on a plate to await the last step.

-7. The last step is pretty easy; pop the cast iron pan with all the blackened chicken pieces in it (if you’ve set some aside, now is the time to pop all of your chicken pieces back into the pan) into the oven for 8-10 minutes or until cooked to an internal temp of 165 degrees.
+7. The last step is easy (if you set any chicken to the side , now is the time to put it all back into the pan); pop the pan with the blackened chicken into the oven for 8-10 minutes or until cooked to an internal temp of 165 degrees.